 How do I survive?
 Ask lots of good questions, and lots and lots and lots and lots of dumb questions too.

 Do not be afraid to sing, dance, jump and shout in front of your class.
-You are a dancing queen, and if anyone says otherwise they’re just jealous of your sweet sweet dance moves you’ve inherited from every David Bowie and Mick Jagger music video from the 19whatevers.
+You are a dancing queen, and if anyone says otherwise they’re just jealous of the sweet sweet dance moves you’ve inherited from every David Bowie and Mick Jagger music video from the 19whatevers.